MV Kalakala: Retirement

 In 1967, Kalakala retired from service and moved to the Washington State Ferries repair facility at Eagle Harbor.
 A year later she was sold to a seafood processing company and towed to Alaska to work as a crab cannery at Ouzinkie, Alaska.
 Later the Kalakala was beached in Kodiak in 1970 and used to process shrimp.

 Peter Bevis discovered the rusting hulk on a fishing trip in 1984.
 Kalakala was still operating as a cannery, with her internal structure having been reworked to create a building with cement floors, drywall, and ceiling tiles.
 After complicated financial negotiations, the ship was refloated and towed back to Seattle in 1998.
-The vessel became a source of controversy for the remainder of her existence as her owners were unable to raise sufficient funds to refurbish the vessel or even to keep her moored in Seattle's Union Bay.
+The vessel became a source of controversy for the remainder of her existence as her owners were unable to raise sufficient funds to refurbish the vessel or even to keep her moored on Seattle's Lake Union.

 The vessel was sold in 2004 to a private investor, who moved her to an anchorage in Neah Bay provided by the Makah people.
 Soon after arriving at Neah Bay Kalakala was evicted by the Makah, who also brought a lawsuit against the owners.
 The vessel was then relocated to Tacoma, Washington.

 In February 2008, Kalakala owner Steve Rodrigues announced his intention to acquire additional vintage ferry vessels and to restore them and the Kalakala as either ferries powered by wind and solar technologies or as museums.
 Kalakala was scheduled for work on her hull and superstructure in dry dock in 2010, but this never happened.
 After six years in Tacoma, Kalakala began listing, and officials became concerned that the ferry might pose an environmental risk.
 The vessel's owner was also pressured to take action after Washington State passed a law focusing on the removal of abandoned or neglected vessels.
 For these reasons, Kalakala's owner put her up for sale for a nominal fee of one dollar, contingent on the purchaser committing to renovating Kalakala.